Popularity Adjusted Block Models are Generalized Random Dot Product Graphs: Algorithms

 Theorem~\ref{theorem2} suggests that SSC is appropriate for community detection for the PABM, provided that we observe the edge probabilities matrix $P$.
 More precisely, given the matrix $\tilde{P}$ obtained by permuting the rows and columns of $P$ as described in Remark~\ref{rem:pabm_view2} we can recover $XU$ up to some non-identifiability indefinite orthogonal transformation $Q$.
 Then using results from \citet{soltanolkotabi2012}, it can be easily shown that the subspace detection property holds for \(XU\).
 Indeed, the columns of \(XU\) from different communities correspond to mutually orthogonal subspaces.
 This then implies that the subspace detection property also holds for $XUQ$ for all invertible transformation $Q$ and hence the subspace detection property also holds for $\tilde{\Pi} X U Q$ for any $n \times n$ permutation matrix $\tilde{\Pi}$.

-However, because we do not observe $P$ but rather only the noisy adjacency matrix $A \sim \BG(P)$, the natural approach then is to perform SSC on the rows of the spectral embedding of \(A\).
+However, because we do not observe $P$ but rather only the noisy adjacency matrix $A \sim \BG(P)$, the natural approach then is to perform SSC on the rows of the spectral embedding of $A$, since the embedding of $P$ consists of $K$ subspaces (Theorem~\ref{theorem2}), and so the embedding of $A$ will lie approximately on the $K$ subspaces.
 We will show in Theorem~\ref{theorem5} that, with probability converging to one as $n \rightarrow \infty$, the rows of the ASE of $A$ also satisfy the subspace detection property.
 Theorem~\ref{theorem5} builds upon existing work by \citet{rubindelanchy2017statistical} who describe the convergence behavior of the ASE of \(A\) to that of \(\tilde{\Pi} XU\), and \citet{jmlr-v28-wang13} who show the necessary conditions for the subspace detection property to hold in noisy cases where the points lie near subspaces.
 Finally we emphasize that while \citet{noroozi2019estimation} also considered the use of SSC for community recovery in PABM, they instead applied SSC to the rows of \(A\) itself, foregoing the embedding step altogether.
 It is however much harder to show that the rows of $A$ satisfy the subspace detection property and thus, to the best of our knowledge, there is currently no consistency result regarding the application of SSC to the rows of $A$.

 \hypertarget{community-detection}{